-Spend any length of time in Switzerland and you’ll come to realise just how distinct the seasons are here and how well the country wears them.
+Spend any length of time in Switzerland, and you’ll come to realize just how distinct the seasons are here and how well the country wears them.
+There really is no single best month to visit, the best time to go to Switzerland will depend on whether you want to ski, hike, take a dip in a lake or make the most of its colorful festivals.

 July to August is the time for hiking – or partying

-Book ahead for a dorm bed in a Swiss Alpine Club cabin – simple hostels strung across the Alps in glorious locations – or stay in one of the grandes dames of the Swiss mountains, such as the Rigi Kulm Hotel above Lake Lucerne or the Berghotel Schynige Platte overlooking Interlaken, two of the country’s longstanding mountain hotels.
+If it is the mountains that call you to Switzerland, there are a vast number of hiking trails in the Alpes Vaudoises, the Bernese Oberland or Graubünden, offering cow-strewn meadows, vertiginous views and glimpses of ibex, marmots and eagles.
+You'll need to book ahead for a dorm bed in a Swiss Alpine Club cabin – simple hostels strung across the Alps in glorious locations.
+You can also stay in one of the grandes dames of the Swiss mountains, such as the Rigi Kulm Hotel above Lake Lucerne or the Berghotel Schynige Platte overlooking Interlaken, two of the country’s longstanding mountain hotels.

-Road cyclists are also spoiled for choice, with the gruelling switchbacks of mountain passes including the Furka, Gotthard and Grimsel presenting the biggest challenges, while mountain bikers hitch their wheels to a ski lift in Verbier to tackle its downhill trails.
+Road cyclists are spoiled for choice in summer, with the gruelling switchbacks of mountain passes including the Furka, Gotthard and Grimsel presenting the biggest challenges, while mountain bikers hitch their wheels to a ski lift in Verbier to tackle its downhill trails.

 June to September is ideal for sampling lake life in Switzerland